adobe-platform/porter/docs/detailed_design/container-config.md

 suitability for long-term secrets storage.

 The alternative to S3 with SSE-KMS is to handle your own secrets and pass them to porter build commands at runtime.
+Both sources of secrets are described here.

 Source 1: S3 w/ SS3-KMS
 -----------------------